Examples of Contingency Adduction

 Kent Johnson at Morningside Academy is an applied practitioner of Generativity and another person to learn from via his writing (papers and books), or live at the Morningside Teacher's Academy Summer Institute.

 This work is being refined and is evolving.
-I am excited to learn more through feedback of this post or discoveries in the field as they unfold.
+I am excited to learn more through the feedback of this post or discoveries in the field as they unfold.

 Hope that was helpful.